microsoft/ebpf-for-windows/docs/GettingStarted.md

 ### end_to_end.exe
 This test uses a mocking layer to bind the user mode components to the kernel mode components via a Mock IOCTL interface.
-The tests initialize the user mode and kernel mode components, load a eBPF program from an ELF file and then run the eBPF program by having the mocked extensions emit events.
+The tests initialize the user mode and kernel mode components, load an eBPF program from an ELF file, and then run the eBPF program by having the mocked extensions emit events.

 ### platform_unit_test.exe